 New measures included in the Employment Rights Bill aims to support access to flexible working.
-Reasonable and fair requests concerning flexible working arrangements should be accepted by employers from now on.

-The Government has recognised the positive impact flexible working has had for the population.
+The Government recognise the positive impact flexible working has had on the working population.
 Productive employees are happy and healthy, hence flexible working is likely to be net positive for employers and businesses.
 By introducing a more well-defined legal framework for flexible working, the intention is that this form of employment becomes more popular and is easier to access for employees.